Huntysaurus/art-gallery/README.md

 ![Image Link](https://github.com/Huntysaurus/art-gallery/blob/main/images/login.png)

-Upon opening the app a login page is presented.
+When first opening the app, a login page is presented.
 In order to create a user, you must click on the signup button at the bottom of the login card.
 This will navigate to the signup page.

 ![Image Link](https://github.com/Huntysaurus/art-gallery/blob/main/images/Screenshot%202022-08-26%20193158.png)

 Users must provide all information with the exception of the bio field.

 >note: the profile picture will accept any type of text.
 If the text provided is not a link to an image file that is not already on public domain, the image will not appear on the profile page.

 After providing all necessary information, click signup.
 You will be navigated to the galleries page and a user will be created and stored in the database.

 ![Image Link](https://github.com/Huntysaurus/art-gallery/blob/main/images/Screenshot%202022-08-26%20193724.png)